MrGadget84/White-Kernel-Project/Devices/Blossom.md

 # OSS Blossom

-**Blossom - It bears the codename "Garden" and utilizes a modified 64-bit vendor implementation based on the R vendor.**
+**Blossom - It bears the codename "Garden" and utilizes a modified 64-bit OSS vendor implementation based on the R vendor.**

 | Device Support: |
 | --------------- |